hxlxmjxbbxs/shadowshell/README.md

 <h1>SHADOWSHELL</h1>

-this is a custom payload generator for silent reverse tcp shells
+custom payload generator for silent reverse tcp shells

 please keep in mind to use this tool for educational purposes only